-When a car accident occurs due to bad weather, who is at fault?
+Who is at fault when a car accident occurs due to bad weather?

-During bad weather, drivers are held responsible for accidents they cause.
+During bad weather, drivers are held responsible for the accidents they cause.

 People may try to blame bad weather as the culprit of the accident.
 However, the ability to pursue bad weather as the culprit makes a personal injury claim more complex.

-People driving in poor conditions need to be extra careful, whether they encounter ice, rain, fog, or snow.
-It is the drivers responsibility to adapt to the road conditions.
-Drivers can be held responsible, if they fail to drive cautiously during bad weather conditions.
+People driving in poor conditions must be extra careful whether they encounter ice, rain, fog, or snow.
+It is the drivers’ responsibility to adapt to road conditions.
+Drivers can be held responsible if they fail to drive cautiously during bad weather conditions.

 The Legality of Driving in Bad Weather

 Drivers are expected to drive safely in existing weather conditions.
-If a driver makes a mistake on the road while driving through a rainstorm, like stopping too quickly onto a stop sign, hydroplaning through it, causing other vehicles to crash into each other, that driver can be found liable for the accident.
+Suppose a driver makes a mistake on the road while driving through a rainstorm, like stopping too quickly at a stop sign, hydroplaning through it, or causing other vehicles to crash into each other.
+In that case, that driver can be found liable for the accident.

-So why are drivers held accountable for accidents that occur with weather as a factor?
+So why are drivers held accountable for accidents that occur with the weather as a factor?

 Drivers have the ability to decide whether or not to drive during poor weather conditions.
-They also have the power to drive extra careful during changes of the weather.
-According to the law, drivers are responsible for accidents they cause, even when poor weather contribute to the problem.
+They also have the power to drive extra carefully during changes in the weather.
+According to the law, drivers are responsible for the accidents they cause, even when poor weather contributes to the problem.

 Duty of Care